Fieldnote-AID/AppearanceContinuityDirector-/README.md

 * * *

-## How It Works

-Appearance Continuity Director runs during the output phase.

-Each turn, it:

-1. reads the latest AI-generated text
-2. checks whether configured characters are explicitly mentioned
-3. scans those segments for appearance signals
-4. sorts identified changes into:
-   * outfit
-   * condition
-   * visible details
-5. updates the tracked state for that character
-6. refreshes that character’s appearance Story Card only if something changed

-This means the AI keeps seeing current appearance continuity without you manually editing cards every scene.

-* * *

 ## Recommended Memory Setup

 Appearance Continuity Director works best when the rest of your memory setup stays lean.